Photo of Scott E. Diamond**

 **Not licensed to practice law.

-The Office of the U.S. Trade Representative (USTR) has issued a Federal Register notice seeking public comment on the possible extension of Section 301 tariff exclusions for certain products that it granted on May 6, 2019, in the ongoing trade dispute with China.
-These exclusions were in the third batch of exclusions granted as part
+The Office of the U.S. Trade Representative (USTR) has issued a Federal Register notice seeking public comment on the possible extension of Section 301 tariff exclusions for certain products that it granted on June 4, 2019, in the ongoing trade dispute with China.
+These exclusions were in the fifth batch of exclusions granted as part